 Unfortunately, individual debt in this country is quite common.
 For this reason, the options of filing for bankruptcy are available for the average person who has accrued so much debt that they need to start over.
 However, that does not mean you are not held responsible for spousal or child support.
 If you are in a situation where you are having difficulty making payments, you have options.
 The best step to take is to consult with a family attorney Collin County, TX trusts who understands the laws and nuances of your child support case.

-Thank you to our friends and contributors at Scroggins Legal for their knowledge about child support and family law.
+Thank you to our friends and contributors at Scroggins Law Group for their knowledge about child support and family law.